 By now, it should be painfully obvious that subscription-based businesses can’t grow if their customers keep churning.
 Unfortunately, though, most marketing departments are still measured in demand generation and customer acquisition metrics, rather than in (marketing-generated) customer lifetime value.

 As marketers, we need to accept that in B2B SaaS, not all customers are created equal.
 And instead of spending all our time on acquiring any new customers, we should focus on acquiring good-fit customers—and helping them become so successful that they’ll end up staying, buying more, and telling their friends.

 Dubbed as “retention-based acquisition” by Kristen LaFrance and “growth marketing” by the team here at Advance B2B, this approach boils down to understanding who your best customers are, developing (and iterating) an ideal customer profile based on your findings, and then targeting your marketing specifically to people and companies who match that description.

-And while all that is a topic for another blog post (or seven 🤷🏻♀️), if you’re interested in swiping the very process we use here at Advance B2B, feel free to check out a recent talk I gave at the SaaS Breakthrough Summit. 👇
+And while all that is a topic for another blog post (or seven 🤷🏻♀️), if you’re interested in swiping the very process we use here at Advance B2B, feel free to check out the talk we gave at the SaaS Breakthrough Summit 2019. 👇